tlaukkanen/tangara-fw/BUILDING.md

 # Building and flashing

-1. Make sure you've got all of the submodules in this repo correctly initialised;
+1. Make sure you've got all of the submodules in this repo correctly initialised:

 ```
 git submodule update --init --recursive
 ```